 Documenting the Kala Language and traditional ecological knowledge

 UBCO: Christine Schreyer, Associate Professor, Anthropology; John Wagner – Associate Professor, Anthropology; David Lacho – Graduate Student, Anthropology

 Partners: Bishop Museum, U of Hawaii, Kala Language Committee

 The language of Kala is spoken in only six villages in Papua New Guinea.
 We are working alongside partner researchers and community members to develop more Kala usage in their communities, develop a Kala alphabet, and the first Kala dictionary.
 Traditional ecological knowledge about the marine and river ecosystems is also being documented, with the end of goal of creating an environmental encyclopedia.

 Associate Professor, Anthropology

 HIV Awareness and Prevention in Western Canada

-UBCO: Susan Frohlick, Professor, Anthropology, Gender and Women’s Studies
+UBCO: Susan Frohlick, Professor, Anthropology, Gender, Women and Sexuality Studies